AI Agents··5 min read

 Here's a real example.
 You're building a support system and tickets come in as free-text emails.
 Some are billing issues, some are bugs, some are feature requests.
 A customer might write "I got charged twice last month" or "your checkout page is broken on Safari" or "would be cool if you had dark mode."

 Try writing if-else logic for that.
 You can't.
-The inputs are messy, unpredictable, and infinite in variety.
-This is where an LLM earns its keep.
+The inputs are messy and there are infinite ways people can write the same thing.
+This is where an LLM is useful.

 def categorize_ticket(text: str) -> str: